PolisettyRoshan/java-learning/README.md

 [] Variable naming conventions

-* A variable name can consist of capital letters A-Z and two spwcial characters such as _
+* A variable name can consist of capital letters A-Z only one spwcial characters such as _

 * The first character must not be a digit